+Might

-Might This term is used in the Code to denote the possibility of a matter arising, an event occurring or a course of action being taken.
+This term is used in the Code to denote the possibility of a matter arising, an event occurring or a course of action being taken.
 The term does not ascribe any particular level of possibility or likelihood when used in conjunction with a threat, as the evaluation of the level of a threat depends on the facts and circumstances of any particular matter, event or course of action.

-Network Alar ger structure: (a) That is aimed at co-operation; and (b) That is clearly aimed at profit or cost sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand- name, or a significant part of professional resources.
-Network firm A firn n or entity that belongs to a network.
-For f urther information, see paragraphs 400.50 A1 to 400.54 A1.
-Non-compliance with laws and regulations Non-compliance with laws and regulations ("non-compliance") comprises acts of omission or commission, intentional or unintentional, which are contrary to the prevailing laws or regulations committed by the following parties: (Professional Accountants in Business) - The professional accountant's employing organization; (u) (b) Those charged with governance of the employing organization; (C) Management of the employing organization; or (d) Other individuals working for or under the direction of the employing organization.
-This t erm is described in paragraph 260.5 A1.
-Non-compliance with laws and regulations (Professional of or compliance with laws and regulations ("non-compliance") comprises acts nission or commission, intentional or unintentional, which are contrary to revailing laws or regulations committed by the following parties: Accountants in Public (a) A client; Practice) (b) Those charged with governance of a client; (c) Management of a client; or (d) Other individuals working for or under the direction of a client.
-This term is described in paragraph 360.5 A1.
-Office A dis tinct sub-group, whether organized on geographical or practice lines.
-Partner or principal Refe rences to a partner or principal of a firm include the following:
+Network

+A larger structure:

+- (a) That is aimed at co-operation; and - (b) That is clearly aimed at profit or cost sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brandname, or a significant part of professional resources.

+Network firm

+A firm or entity that belongs to a network.

+For further information, see paragraphs 400.50 A1 to 400.54 A1.

+Non-compliance with laws and regulations (Professional Non-compliance with laws and regulations ("non-compliance") comprises acts of omission or commission, intentional or unintentional, which are contrary to the prevailing laws or regulations committed by the following parties:

+Accountants in Business) (a)

+- (a) The professional accountant's employing organization; - (b) Those charged with governance of the employing organization; - (c) Management of the employing organization; or - (d) Other individuals working for or under the direction of the employing organization.

+Non-compliance with laws and regulations (Professional

+Non-compliance with laws and regulations ("non-compliance") comprises acts of omission or commission, intentional or unintentional, which are contrary to the prevailing laws or regulations committed by the following parties:

+(Professional Accountants in Public Practice)

+- (a) A client; - (b) Those charged with governance of a client; - (c) Management of a client; or - (d) Other individuals working for or under the direction of a client.

+Office

+A distinct sub-group, whether organized on geographical or practice lines.

+Partner or principal

+References to a partner or principal of a firm include the following: